Siobhán Parkinson: Awards and honours

 Parkinson has been shortlisted eleven times for the Irish Bisto Book of the Year award, which she won on one occasion, for Sisters...
 No Way!, in 1997.
 She has received Bisto Merit and Honour Book awards four times and has had two IBBY Honours and several White Ravens.
 Most recently she won an Oireachtas award for Dialann Sár-Rúnda Amy Ní Chonchúir.

 Publishing career

 Siobhán Parkinson is the founder of Little Island, an independent publishing house for works for children and young adults.
 Little Island Books started as a children's imprint of the independent publisher, New Island Books, but later became a separate company.
 Little Island won the Reading Association of Ireland award in 2011 and the British Book Awards Irish Small Press of the Year in 2019.

 Personal life

 Parkinson is visually impaired, and uses audiobooks and computers to do her work.
 She lives in Dublin with her husband, woodturner Roger Bennett.
-She has one adult son, Matthew.